-- 45 to be invalid in situations where the separation distance .
-Kaimal's wind spectra modelcombined with a coherence function is large with respect to the length scale of the turbulence (Kristensen and Jensen, 1979; Mann et al., 1991).
-Based on Davenport's model, Kaimal's spectrum with exponential coherence model (Kaimal et al., 1972; Thresher et al., 1981) addressed shortcomings related to the invalidity of Davenport's model in situations where the separation distance is large.
-An additional term involves the ratio of the separation distance to a coherence scale parameter.
-This extra term allowed for the reduction in coherence levels - 50 as the separation distance increased.
+Davenport's model assumptions were also found to be invalid in situations where the separation distance is large with respect to the length scale of the turbulence (Kristensen and Jensen, 1979; Mann et al., 1991).
+Based on Davenport's model, Kaimal's spectrum with exponential coherence model (Kaimal et al., 1972; Thresher et al., 1981) addressed shortcomings related to the

+- 45 invalidity of Davenport's model in situations where the separation distance is large these situations.
+An additional term involves the ratio of the separation distance to a coherence scale parameter $L_c$ .
+This extra term allowed for the reduction in coherence levels at zero frequency as the separation distance increased increases.
 The final equation will be given later and discussed in more detail.
-Such improvement eventually became one of the recommended model models in the mentioned IEC guidelines (IEC 61400-1, 2019), alongside .
+Such improvement eventually became one of the recommended models in the mentioned IEC guidelines (IEC 61400-1, 2019).
 The other model suggested in the standard is Mann's spectral turbulence model (Mann, 1994, 1998).
-The Mann model, on the other hand, is based on the von Kármán (1948) model, and assumes that an isotropic energy spectrum is distorted by a linearized mean velocity shear., providing one-point spectra, cross-spectra, and the coherence of the three components.
-In this - 55 work, we will focus on the Kaimal's exponential decay model.
+The Mann - 50 model, on the other hand, is based on the von Kármán (1948) model, and assumes that an isotropic energy spectrum is distorted by a linearized mean velocity shear, providing one-point spectra, cross-spectra, and the coherence of the three components.
+In this work, we will focus on the Kaimal's exponential decay model with the exponential decay from Davenport's model.

 The use of models suggested by the IEC standards can result in an overestimation of fatigue loads (Holtslag et al., 2016).
 The same study, however, noted that the primary sources of fatigue loads, the wind shear and turbulence levels, can vary significantly depending on the stability state.
-While the IEC-suggested models were developed for neutrally stratified flows, such stability is often not the normfor low wind speed scenarios.
-The effect of stability on loads has also been studied in Sathe

-60 and Bierbooms (2007) and Sathe et al. (2013) by the use of Mann's model with Monin-Obukhov-the Monin-Obukhov length.

-While turbulence and shear, separately, cause different loads on blades, tower, and rotor, it was noted that the IEC standards are very conservative on the definition of wind shear and turbulence, which results in a significant overestimation of the loads (the authors note up to 96%) when compared to loads obtained when using wind conditions specific to a site of interest.
+While the IEC-suggested models were developed for neutrally stratified flows, 55 such stability is often not the norm.
+The effect of stability on loads has also been studied in Sathe and Bierbooms (2007) and Sathe et al. (2013) by the use of Mann's model with the Monin-Obukhov length.
+While turbulence and shear, separately, cause different loads on blades, tower, and rotor, it was noted that the IEC standards are very conservative on the definition of wind shear and turbulence, which results in a significant overestimation of the loads (the authors note up to 96%) when compared

+60 to loads obtained when using wind conditions specific to a site of interest.
 Note that the standard is of conservative nature by design.

-- 65 Understanding how the coherence changes with varying conditions is important.
-Recent studies have assessed the effects of coherence functions on loads of offshore wind turbine loads (Doubrawa et al., 2019; Nybø et al., 2020), blades (Doubrawa et al., 2019; Ny as well as on loads of offshore wind turbine framestructure (Li et al., 2021), and their impact.
-(Li et al., 2021).
-The impact of coherence functions has also been noted in other studies (Kelley et al., 2005; Kelley, 2011).
-Prior work focused on offshore flows, either by showing the coherence levels of such flows alone (Naito, 1983), or or by establishing comparisons between - 70 observed data to Kaimal and Mann spectral models (Cheynet et al., 2017a).
+Understanding how the coherence changes with varying conditions is important.
+Recent studies have assessed the effects of coherence functions on loads of offshore wind turbine blades (Doubrawa et al., 2019; Nybø et al., 2020)as well as on offshore wind turbine frame (Li et al., 2021).
+The impact of coherence functions has also been noted in other studies (Kelley et al., 2005;

+- 65 Kelley, 2011).
+Prior work focused on offshore flows, either by showing the coherence levels of such flows alone (Naito, 1983) or by establishing comparisons between observed data to Kaimal and Mann spectral models (Cheynet et al., 2017a).
 Often, all three components of the turbulence vector are analyzed, adding to the prior studies that only considered the streamwise component (e.g., Eidsvik (1985); Andersen and Løvseth (2006)).
 Unfortunately, usually only vertical separation is studied, given limited instruments arranged in a tower.
-In general, Most of these studies found that coherence levels based on observations at an offshore environment are higher than those computed by the spectral models.
-Cheynet et al. (2018), however, found good agreement between exponential coherence - 75 models and observations under near-neutral conditions at sea for the along-wind component.
+Most of these studies found that coherence levels based on observations at an - 70 offshore environment are higher than those computed by the spectral models.
+Cheynet et al. (2018), however, found good agreement between exponential coherence models and observations under near-neutral conditions at sea for the along-wind streamwise component.